RakeshMahanthi/Q-Safe/README.md

 - Do not rely on this extension as the sole authority for security decisions.

 ## Development notes
-- Primary TLS check logic is implemented in `src/utils/pqc-check.ts` (or equivalent utility file).
+- Primary TLS check logic is implemented in `background.ts` (or equivalent utility file).
 - UI is in `popup.html` / `popup.js`.
-- If you add more indicators or integrate server-side checks, update README and manifest permissions accordingly.